Recap: Buffy The Vampire Slayer S 3 E 15 Consequences

 Safety words are for wusses.

-- Improvised Weapon: Mr. Trick loops his red necktie around Buffy's neck, then starts dragging her around like a dog on a leash.
+- Improvised Weapon: Mr. Trick loops a red cable around Buffy's neck, then starts dragging her around like a dog on a leash.

 - Incredibly Lame Fun: Mayor Wilkins in his office, whining that shredding files isn't giving him the "lift" it usually does.